-In 1963, DARPA (the Defense Advanced Research Projects Agency), presented MIT with $2 million for Project MAC.
-The funding included a requirement MIT develop technology allowing for a “computer to be used by two or more people, simultaneously.”
-In this case, one of those gigantic, archaic computers using reels of magnetic tape for memory and became the precursor to what has now become collectively known as cloud computing.
+In 1963, DARPA (the Defense Advanced Research Projects Agency) presented MIT with $2 million for Project MAC.
+The funding included a requirement for MIT to develop technology allowing for a “computer to be used by two or more people, simultaneously.”
+In this case, one of those gigantic, archaic computers using reels of magnetic tape for memory became the precursor to what has now become collectively known as cloud computing.
 It acted as a primitive cloud with two or three people accessing it.
-The word “Virtualization” was used to describe this situation, though the word’s meaning later expanded.
+The word “virtualization” was used to describe this situation, though the word’s meaning later expanded.

 In its early stages, the cloud was used to express the empty space between the end user and the provider.
 In 1997, Professor Ramnath Chellapa of Emory University defined cloud computing as the new “computing paradigm, where the boundaries of computing will be determined by economic rationale, rather than technical limits alone.”
 This somewhat ponderous description rings true in describing the cloud’s evolution.

 In 2002, Amazon introduced its web-based retail services.
-It was the first major business to think of using only 10% of their capacity (which was commonplace at the time) as a problem to be solved.
-The cloud computing infrastructure Model gave them the flexibility to use their computer’s capacity much more efficiently.
+It was the first major business to think of using only 10% of its capacity (which was commonplace at the time) as a problem to be solved.
+The cloud computing infrastructure model allowed them to use their computer’s capacity much more efficiently.
 Soon after, other large organizations followed their example.

 In 2007, IBM, Google, and several universities joined forces to develop a server farm for research projects needing both fast processors and huge data sets.
 The University of Washington was the first to sign up and use resources provided by IBM and Google.
 Carnegie Mellon University, MIT, Stanford University, the University of Maryland, and the University of California at Berkeley, quickly followed suit.
 The universities immediately realized computer experiments can be done faster and for less money, if IBM and Google were supporting their research.
 Since much of the research was focused on problems IBM and Google had interests in, they also benefitted from the arrangement.
 2007 was also the year when Netflix launched it’s streaming video service, using the cloud, and provided support for the practice of “binge-watching.”